 Disclaimer: The articles provided on this website as pdfs were published by journals and thus copyrighted to them.
 These links are intended to facilitate the accepted practice that authors are allowed to distribute copies of their articles to interested parties for personal use.
 No commercial use may be made of the articles nor is mass production of the articles permitted.

-- Stephens, N. M., & Townsend, S. S. M. (in press).
+- Stephens, N. M., & Townsend, S. S. M. (2013).
 How can incentives improve the success of disadvantaged college students?
 Insights from the Social Sciences.
 Policy brief for a project sponsored by the Bill and Melinda Gates Foundation at the George Washington University.

 - Stephens, N. M., Fryberg, S. A., Markus, H. R., & Hamedani, M. G. (2013).
 Who explains Hurricane Katrina and the Chilean earthquake as an act of God?
 The experience of extreme hardship predicts religious meaning-making.
 Journal of Cross Cultural Psychology, 44, 607-619.